You’re still a loser, because you lack wisdom.

 Your accountable for your judgment.
 Judgment is the exercise of wisdom.
 Wisdom comes from experience.
 Gathering experience can be accelerated through quick iterations. – Naval

 You’re not living your dream life because you lack judgment.
-Judgment is your ability to judge/analyse a situation and make the best decision possible — and most people never develop it.
+Judgment is your ability to judge/analyse a situation and make the best decision possible.
+And most people never develop it.
 They chase results while ignoring the root cause of their setbacks: poor decisions.

 No matter how disciplined or talented you are, if your judgment is flawed, your efforts will be misdirected.